e-dorigatti/e-dorigatti.github.io/_posts/2019-08-20-xkcd_commentary_frequentists_vs_bayesians.markdown

 that a false premise _does_ imply a false conclusion.
-Things cannot work like that in probability though: what if $D$ is _even more_ unlikely to happen if $H$ is true? (if the sun exploded, we would have around 8 minutes to roll the dices before behing annihilated; it seems reasonable to assume that the scientists in the comic are performing the experiment at least ten minutes after sunset, unless they are very anxious individuals).
+Things cannot work like that in probability though: what if $D$ is _even more_ unlikely to happen if $H$ is true? (if the sun exploded, we would have around 8 minutes to roll the dices before being annihilated; it seems reasonable to assume that the scientists in the comic are performing the experiment at least ten minutes after sunset, unless they are very anxious individuals).